 Moisturize after showering or bathing.

-Pat yourself dry with a towel (do not wipe) and apply a moisturizer immediately.
-We recommend Vanicream™ Moisturizing Skin Cream or Vanicream™ Lite Lotion for sensitive skin.
+Pat yourself dry with a towel (do not wipe) and apply a mild and gentle moisturizer immediately.
 Apply liberally as needed on face, hands, body, and feet.
-For severely dry skin, use Vaniply™ Ointment.
-It will protect your skin and help maintain moisture.
-If you have oily skin, you may still need to use a lotion or moisturizing cream.
-Any skin that feels tight or dry 15 minutes after bathing will benefit from a moisturizer.
+For severely dry skin, use an ointment to help protect your skin and maintain moisture.
+If you have oily skin, you may still need to use a lotion which is lighter than a cream.
+Any skin that feels tight or dry after bathing will benefit from a moisturizer.

 Maintain your skin’s moisture 24 hours a day.

 Use a moisturizer several times during the day and at bedtime.
 Reapply as needed, especially after washing your hands and exposure to cold, wind, and sun.